CAR T cell: Economics

-The cost of CAR T cell therapies has been criticized, with the initial costs of tisagenlecleucel (Kymriah) and axicabtagene ciloleucel (Yescarta) being $375,000 and $475,000 respectively.
+The cost of CAR T cell therapies has been criticized, with the initial costs of tisagenlecleucel and axicabtagene ciloleucel at $375,000 and $475,000, respectively.
 The high cost of CAR T therapies is due to complex cellular manufacturing in specialized good manufacturing practice (GMP) facilities as well as the high level of hospital care necessary after CAR T cells are administered due to risks such as cytokine release syndrome.
 In the United States, CAR T cell therapies are covered by Medicare and by many but not all private insurers.
 Manufacturers of CAR T cells have developed alternative payment programs due to the high cost of CAR T therapy, such as by requiring payment only if the CAR T therapy induces a complete remission by a certain time point after treatment.

 Additionally, CAR T cell therapies are not available worldwide yet.
-Europe, China, Australia, Singapore, the United Kingdom are some countries where CAR T cell therapies have been approved.
+CAR T cell therapies have been approved in China, Australia, Singapore, the United Kingdom, and some European countries.
 In February 2022 Brazil approved tisagenlecleucel (Kymriah) treatment.

+As a promising strategy to reduce complexity and cost of CAR T-cell therapy, in vivo CAR T-cell therapy has recently emerged.
+This approach entails the direct delivery of CAR-encoding genetic material into a patient's T-cells in situ, typically via functionalised viral vectors or targeted nanocarriers, eliminating the necessity for ex vivo cell harvesting, separation, modification, expansion and reinfusion.
+Various delivery platforms are currently under investigation, including lipid nanoparticles, exosomes, and polymer-based nanocarriers, as well as viral vectors such as lentivirus, retrovirus, and adeno-associated virus (AAV) by universities like the Columbia Initiative in Cell Engineering and Therapy or biotech companies like Interius BioTherapeutics, Umoja Biopharma, or EsoBiotec.
+Porentially related risks involve challenges with precise T cell targeting, off-tumour on-target (OTOT) toxicities or with sustained CAR expression.
+However, in vivo CAR T therapy might mitigate some of the associated risks of systemic toxicities of classic ex vivo CAR T therapy like cytokine release syndrome (CRS) or Immune effector cell-associated neurotoxicity (ICANS).
+Besides an estimated reduction in costs by "an order of magnitude" compared to classic ex vivo CAR therapy, the biggest potential advantage of in vivo CAR T-cell transfection is a reduction of timelines, as 20% of patients die before their CAR T-cell therapy has been produced in the USA.